cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 ## Amino

 Amino is an object encoding specification.
-In the Cosmos SDK, every module uses an **Amino codec** that _helps serialize types and interfaces_.
+In the Cosmos SDK, every module uses an **Amino codec** that helps serialize types and interfaces.
 Amino handles interfaces by prefixing bytes before concrete types.

-Usually, the Amino codec types and interfaces are registered in the module's domain.
+Usually, Amino codec types and interfaces are registered in the module's domain.

 <HighlightBox type="info">

 A concrete type is a non-interface type which implements a registered interface.
-Types need to be registered when stored in interface type fiels, or a list with interface elements.
+Types need to be registered when stored in interface type fields, or in a list with interface elements.

-As a best practice, upon initialization, make sure to:
+As a best practice, upon initialization make sure to:

 * Register the interfaces.
 * Implement concrete types.